SpectreMz/Account-Creator-Outlook---PSN---XBOX---Social-Club-/README.md

 Feel free to push updates and eventually fixes.

-Tool is free, made only for fun as style-exercise.
+Tool was made only for fun as style-exercise.

 ====================================================
 I will not be responsible for your usage or eventual consequence.